Confluence Logo

 Confluence Symbol

 The corporate palette is modest.
-It includes just two colors: graphite (black-gray) and various shades of blue.
+It includes just two colors: graphite (black-gray) and shades of blue.
 The gradient creates a modern and attractive look associated with innovative technologies.